 Over the years in my own practice, I have found membrane stripping, nipple stimulation, the use of some herbs, and castor oil to be the most effective, particularly in combination.
 Of these, only membrane stripping and nipple stimulation are considered to be safe.

 This does not mean breaking the waters.
 It is a technique your doctor or midwife can do which involves sweeping her index finger around the inside of your cervix and “lifting” the membranes up off the inner cervix.
 It is easily performed in the office and has been shown to be both safe and effective in stimulating labor within 48 hours.
 It is estimated that one in eight women will successfully go into labor with no increased risk of infection as a result of the procedure.
 It may need to be repeated at an additional office visit on a subsequent day.
-According to Cochrane Collaboration review, sweeping of the membranes was associated with reduced duration of pregnancy and reduced frequency of pregnancy continuing beyond 41 weeks.
+According to Cochrane Collaboration review, corroborated by several good quality studies, sweeping of the membranes was associated with reduced duration of pregnancy and reduced frequency of pregnancy continuing beyond 41 weeks, with significant decreases in the need for further medical induction.
 Discomfort during vaginal examination, mild cervical bleeding, and irregular contractions are the main “side effects.”
 Last time I did it was when my daughter-in-law was in her 41st week.
 She went into labor within the day…

 Pulling on the nipples very firmly in a motion intended to simulate a baby’s suckling stimulates uterine contractions and has been used to induce labor (a breast pump is not usually recommended).
 It usually works within about 72 hours in women with favorable cervices on Bishop scoring (something non-invasive your midwife can calculate with a cervical exam).
 Breast stimulation causes the uterus to contract, likely through increased levels of the hormone oxytocin, which stimulates contractions.
 It is typically recommended to be done manually for about 30 minutes at a time on one or both nipples, repeated twice daily.
 There is little data on safety but it does not appear to be associated with any complications.
 Safety has not been evaluated in high-risk pregnancies.
 A plus is that nipple stimulation is associated with reduced postpartum hemorrhage.
 It's kind of difficult to do it firmly enough to yourself so having your partner or a close pal do it is more effective.
 It may be a little uncomfortable but don't let that worry you about breastfeeding, which can also be uncomfortable at first, but gets easy.